Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Experimental Setup

 We first measure the variance of each word's \textit{contextual} hidden states (at the layer \control{} is trained at) across the 10 samples, and report the average across all 500 words.
 We then apply \control{} on these hidden states and recompute this quantity.
 If the probe successfully abstracts away contextually-determined linguistic information like syntax and retains non-contextual information like lexical semantics, we expect the mean variance of a given word hidden state to significantly decrease, since lexical semantics of a given word should remain the same regardless of context.

-\paragraph{Mechanisms vs. Outcomes Regression.} Our objective is model-level mechanisms vs. outcomes correlation because we want to study how effectively the method of syntactic probing reveals an arbitrary model’s latent syntactic knowledge.
-We use the PTB test set scores to choose the best probe from each probe family and apply it to every $S_{acc}$ from BLiMP to compute UUAS/UAS/$\rho_s$ as predictor variables (\textit{mechanisms}). $S_{acc}$ and $S_{unacc}$ feed into minimal pair evaluation as the response variable (\textit{outcomes}).
+\paragraph{Mechanisms vs. Outcomes Regression.} Our objective is model-level mechanisms vs. outcomes regression because we want to study how effectively the method of syntactic probing predicts an arbitrary model’s latent syntactic knowledge.
+We compute regressions separately at two BLiMP granularities: (1) overall (averaging predictor and response values across all paradigms in the full dataset), and (2) each of the 13 phenomena separately with Holm-Bonferroni correction.
+Holm-Bonferroni is an effective method for adjusting significance tests to account for multiple comparisons (13 in our case).

+For each linear regression at a given granularity, the predictor variables are probe scores: UUAS (\struct{}, \ortho{}), UAS (\head{}), or Spearman correlation $\rho_s$ (\control{}).
+We run regressions separately for each probe family, with one data point per model.
+Fig~\ref{fig:fig_1_design} illustrates the approach: the selected probe for each model is applied to every $S_{acc}$ sentence at the given granularity to compute an average probe score (\textit{mechanism}), and each $S_{acc}$ and $S_{unacc}$ feed into minimal pair evaluation (\textit{outcome}).